2MHDs the Story

 Well if you have made it this far then I encourage you to read on, we are almost done and this is the important part.
 In Romans 8:28 we read “..for those who love God all things work together for good…” and this is the case.
 All though the accidents were tragic and painful and full of challenges that are to many to go through in this forum it was a binding factor in Krystal and My relationship.
 We now understood each other; we understood what the other went through and was dealing with.
 It formed a bond that has allowed us to withstand all the trials of marriage that most do not make it through.
 We have been blessed with 4 beautiful children that are our daily reminder of God’s Grace and Mercy (and sense of humor).
 We have been fortunate enough to be used to help plant churches and win our neighbors to Christ.
 He has allowed us to take place in ministries that make a difference for his kingdom.
 And we consistently seek God’s face everyday for guidance, for comfort, and for the energy to keep up with the kids.

 I told you all of that to say this:

-I would not be here if it were not for the Mercy and Grace of my father in heaven Jesus Christ.
+I would not be here if it were not for the Mercy and Grace of my Father in heaven and His son Jesus Christ.
 So if you do not know without a shadow of a doubt where you will spend eternity then please email us, or go to your local church to speak with a pastor so that you can get that settled.
 Life can change in an instant, be prepared.

 We have and do present our testimonies at all sorts of events, if you would like for us to come speak please feel free to contact us.
 Thank you and God Bless!